masudsajid/Football-Player-Analysis-Dashboard/README.md

 For this purpose, I extracted over 48,000 rows of data from _footballtransfers.com_.
 The raw data was then cleaned in RStudio to transfer them into valuable insights.
 Next step was to visualise these insights.
 I then made a power BI dashboard, which would assist the selection committe to make the right decisions.

+## understanding the dataset
+The data for each player was extracted in pieces.